 Before applying for a refinance loan through the RefiNow program, you should take note of several important aspects of it.
-First, you can use the loan to pay for closing costs, prepaid expenses, and mortgage points, up to $5,000.
+First, you can use the loan to pay for closing costs, prepaid expenses and mortgage points.
 That’s a plus, since it means you don’t have to pay for those costs out of pocket.

 Second, your mortgage refinance loan must be $300,000 or less.
 If you have a higher balance loan, including a jumbo loan, you won’t qualify for the RefiNow program.
 In that case, you may have to seek out other refinancing options.